 Leo Baeck Institute Archive

-The New York Leo Baeck Institute Archive set up a dependency at the Jewish Museum Berlin when it opened, providing access to one of the largest archives on German-Jewish history in Germany.
+In September 2001, parallel to the opening of the Jewish Museum Berlin, a branch of the archives of the New York Leo Baeck Institute was established, providing access to one of the largest archives on German-Jewish history in Germany.

 Named after Rabbi Leo Baeck, one of German Jewry's most significant representatives, the institute – founded in New York, London, and Jerusalem in 1955 – is devoted to researching the history of German Jewry since the Enlightenment.
 Its New York Archive holds an extensive collection: Municipal files, personal documents, correspondence, attestations to religious, social, cultural, intellectual, political, and business life reflect the whole spectrum of German-Jewish existence.